-Mourning John Paul II: his portrait in S. Maria dell'Anima (in the background the Monument to Adrianus VI,
+Mourning Pope John Paul II: his portrait in S. Maria dell'Anima (in the background the Monument to Adrian VI,

-the last foreign pope before him); the Association of Via Condotti; St. Peter's entrance: dark red tending to violet is the colour of mourning
+the last foreign pope before him); the Association of Via Condotti; S. Pietro: dark red tending to violet is the colour of mourning

 Nationality of the Popes